Containers in development

 node-dev-env | App listening in port 3000

 Great!
-The initial start up is a bit slow.
+The initial start-up is a bit slow.
 It is a lot faster now that the image is already built.
 We can rebuild the whole environment whenever we want with docker compose up --build

 .

 Let's see if the application works.
-Use browser to access http://localhost:3000, it should do a simple plus calculation with the query params.
+Use the browser to access http://localhost:3000, it should do a simple plus calculation with the query params.

 When I change the line, on my host machine the application instantly notices that files have changed: